werkshy/pickup/README.md

 Design Approach
 -----------------

-- The Go implementation is a simple backend serving JSON to a javascript frontend, (single-page app in Backbone.js.)
+- The Go implementation is a simple backend serving JSON to a React frontend.
 - The frontend loads the entire music collection up front.
 This takes less than a second and makes navigating around the collection extremely fast.